RouxRC/gazouilleur/LIST_COMMANDS.md

   + `noping <user1> [<user2> [<userN>...]] [--stop] [--list]`

-     > Deactivates pings from ping command for &lt;users 1 to N> listed.
+     > Deactivates pings from ping command for &lt;users 1 to N&gt; listed.
 With --stop, reactivates pings for those users.
 With --list just gives the list of deactivated users.

 # Tasks commands
  * RunLater available to anyone